-In Season 1’s “Isabella”, Tony’s depression induced dreams/hallucinations bring him to a place where he envisions a beautiful Italian women staying next door with his neighbors.
-She’s a mother figure; everything his own mother wasn’t and symbolizes what Tony had been missing and always desired from his own mother.
+In Season 1’s “Isabella,” Tony’s depression induced dreams/hallucinations bring him to a place where he envisions a beautiful Italian woman staying next door with his neighbors.
+She’s a mother figure; everything his mother wasn’t and symbolized what Tony had been missing and always desired from his mother.
 Later in that same episode, Tony survives an attempted hit on his life organized by his Uncle Junior at the urging of his own mother, Livia.
-Tony’s mind, his subconscious, through this fantasy of Isabella was giving him the clues to figure out and accept who was trying to plan out his demise.
+Tony’s mind, his subconscious, through this fantasy of Isabella, was giving him the clues to figure out and accept who was trying to plan out his demise.
 Dr. Melfi was already trying to work with Tony to see that his mother was not someone he could trust.
 My interpretation of “Isabella” has always been that Tony, despite not wanting to believe Melfi, knew she was right.
-It was during this episode that Tony’s intuition finally took over and assisted him, allowing him to come to the level of acceptance required to know that his own mother wanted him dead.
+It was during this episode that Tony’s intuition finally took over and assisted him, allowing him to come to the level of acceptance required to know that his mother wanted him dead.

 It would be wrong to call the episodes where Tony is in a coma and was living this other existence as “Kevin Finnerty” a dream.
 David Chase himself has even said so.
-While this experience can be classified different ways, at its core it was a near death experience where Tony’s subconscious took over.
-It wasn’t a dream because it wasn’t a mere cataloging of thoughts being played out in Tony’s mind, this was a spiritual intervention being led by his own mind.
+While this experience can be classified in different ways, at its core, it was a near-death experience where Tony’s subconscious took over.
+It wasn’t a dream because it wasn’t a mere cataloging of thoughts being played out in Tony’s mind; this was a spiritual intervention being led by his own mind.
 The question of identity becomes a focal point as Tony begins to question whether or not he is Kevin, much like Tony Soprano was always struggling with the conflicting parts of his personality.
-Major issues in Tony’s life such as infidelity and the importance of family came up and Tony/Kevin was able to see what life could in fact be like if he were to not keep repeating the mistakes he’s made over and over so far in life.
-Tony/Kevin is confronted by Monks, who claim that Kevin Finnerty has not held up his end of a business deal with them and Tony, despite telling them that he’s not Kevin, is being made to face consequences, something that rarely happened to Tony in real life.
+Major issues in Tony’s life such as infidelity and the importance of family came up, and Tony/Kevin was able to see what life could, in fact, be like if he were not to keep repeating the mistakes he’s made over and over so far in life.
+Tony/Kevin is confronted by Monks, who claim that Kevin Finnerty has not held up his end of a business deal with them and Tony, despite telling them that he’s not Kevin, is being made to face the consequences, something that rarely happened to Tony in real life.

 As I stated in my previous article, Tony was given a chance to start over and correct the course of his life following his coma.
-Despite initially changing his ways, Tony reverted and I believe paid the ultimate price for it in the series finale, “Made in America”.
+Despite initially changing his ways, Tony reverted, and I believe paid the ultimate price for it in the series finale, “Made in America.”
 So what does all of this mean?
 We’ve established through the earlier examples that Tony was able to tap into his subconscious through dreams to make better decisions as a result.
 I’ve also stated that I believe that sometimes his subconscious was testing him (The Test Dream) and didn’t always serve up easy answers on a silver platter.
-Finally, when Tony turned a corner towards his own demise, his subconscious stepped in and used a near death experience to tell him what his last two options were.
+Finally, when Tony turned a corner towards his demise, his subconscious stepped in and used a near-death experience to tell him what his last two options were.
 Was Tony special?
 Was this ability unique to him?
 I don’t believe that’s what David Chase was telling us at all.
 Besides family (both in a traditional and mafia sense) what was the other most important element of the show?
 Therapy.
-Throughout his years with Dr. Melfi, Tony despite being defiant, was learning about the human condition and in particular, what he suffered from.
-Yes, he was making choices as to which parts to pay attention to and which parts he wanted to conveniently ignore but his mind was absorbing it all and his mind was dispensing these things to him through his dreams.
+Throughout his years with Dr. Melfi, Tony, despite being defiant was learning about the human condition and in particular, what he suffered from.
+Yes, he was making choices as to which parts to pay attention to and which parts he wanted to conveniently ignore, but his mind was absorbing it all, and his mind was dispensing these things to him through his dreams.